 For hospitalisation, you will be given financial counselling on your estimated bill size upon admission.
 A deposit is typically collected at the same time, even if you use Medisave (unless your Medisave fully covers it).

-For IMH, Medisave cannot be used for outpatient fees, tests and hospital stays for less than 8 hours.
+For IMH, Medisave cannot be used for outpatient fees and tests (except on approved chronic disease management diagnoses), and hospital stays for less than 8 hours.

 You will not be denied admission if you cannot cough up the cash.
 Instead, those with financial difficulties will be referred to their in-house medical social workers.